shadyqwer/IT-Bootcamp-QA-VIII/README.md

-# IT Bootcamp Software Testing (manual and autmation) homeworks
+# IT Bootcamp Software Testing (manual and automation)
  This repository contains the homework assignments and assessments completed during the course.
  Including:
  - Manual Testing